vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ![image](/assets/2025-03-01/030.png)

-There are the typical columns, like material number, quantity, and the warehouse location or bin where the goods are stored.
+There are the typical columns, like material number, quantity, and the warehouse location or bin where the items are stored.
 Let's assume this data structure has been filled by an ERP system.
 We won't go through that process here, because we've covered it in previous articles (e.g. [getting a transfer order from SAP][/Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.html]).

 For our example, we fill this table with random placeholder data as soon as the user clicks on the **Launch New Order** button, to keep things as simple as possible.
 To see the details, check out the [PBMX](/assets/2025-03-01/CaptronPBL.pbmx).